Steve Bannon Says Overthrow Of Chinese Government ‘Will Lead The World Into Peace And Prosperity’

 — Watters' World (@WattersWorld) April 25, 2020

-Among those who have been calling for a more aggressive approach to China are prominent Republican Sens.
+Among those who have been calling for a more aggressive stance toward China are prominent Republican Sens.
 Lindsey Graham of South Carolina and Ted Cruz of Texas.
 In an interview last week, Graham likened China to Iran, saying that the country needs to be sanctioned.

-According to Graham, the United States government should subsidies the businesses that decide to move production back to the United States.
-The companies that produce their goods in China need to be punished accordingly, he suggested.
+According to Graham, the United States government should subsidize businesses that decide to move production back to the U.S. The companies that produce their goods in China need to be punished accordingly, he suggested.

 Cruz shared findings from the National Institutes of Health, which revealed that $76,000 of U.S. taxpayer money was spent on a laboratory in Wuhan, where the coronavirus is thought to have originated.
 The senator called on all similar payments to be halted, describing China as America’s “greatest geopolitical threat.”